awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_serverless_aurora_app/Readme.md

 + Prerequisites
 + Understand the AWS Tracker application
-+ Create an IntelliJ project named AWSItemTracker
++ Create an IntelliJ project named ItemTrackerRDS
 + Add the Spring POM dependencies to your project
 + Create the Java classes
 + Create the HTML files